Victory Garden planted in Sturgeon Bay to benefit local food pantries

 They’ve taken the plot of land and planted vegetables

-“We’ll have a bumper crop, hopefully,” Goldber said, “of tomatoes and peppers and beans and peas and cucumbers.”
+“We’ll have a bumper crop, hopefully,” Goldberg said, “of tomatoes and peppers and beans and peas and cucumbers.”

 “We have two in Sturgeon Bay, and so we split the produce between the two,” Goldberg explained.